The Cut-and-Play Algorithm: Computing Nash Equilibria via Outer Approximations: Applications

 \section{Applications}

-In this section, we evaluate \gls{CNP} on two challenging nonconvex games, demonstrate the algorithm's effectiveness and establish a solid computational benchmark against the literature.
-We consider \glspl{IPG} and \glspl{NASP}, \ie, two classes of games among players solving integer and bilevel problems.
-In both cases, determining the existence of an equilibrium is generally \SigmaTwoP; therefore, we expect the computation of an equilibrium, or the determination of its non-existence, to be challenging.
-We compare \gls{CNP} against the most advanced problem-specific algorithms and empirically demonstrate that our algorithm is scalable and efficient and can also exploit problem-specific structures.
+In this section, we evaluate \gls{CNP} on two challenging nonconvex games, demonstrate the algorithm's effectiveness, and establish a solid computational benchmark against the literature.
+We consider \glspl{IPG} and \glspl{NASP}, two games among players solving integer and bilevel problems.
+In both cases, determining the existence of an equilibrium is generally \SigmaTwoP.
+Thus, we expect the computation of an equilibrium, or the determination of its non-existence, to be challenging.
+We compare \gls{CNP} against the most advanced problem-specific algorithms and empirically demonstrate that our algorithm is scalable, practically efficient, and can exploit problem-specific structures.